 No health and safety risk assessment is the same.
-Each one needs to be completely customized to the conditions of the workplace and include specific goals to manage actions and resources.
+Each one needs to be completely customized to the conditions of the workplace and include specific goals to manage actions and resources related to occupational safety.
 Common categories of health and safety risk assessments include fire risks, hazardous substances risks, digital and equipment risks, manual handling risks, and other risks that could affect safety in the workplace.

 Health and safety risks should be reassessed if there are any changes to activities, processes, or regulations – or if someone identifies a hazard.
 The most effective way to manage safety is to proactively schedule regular inspections to stay on top of potential hazards.

 Why is a Health and Safety Risk Assessment Important?

 Keeping employees, customers, and others safe is, of course, the primary reason for a health and safety risk assessment.
 Having a formal process demonstrates to regulators that you are taking appropriate measures to protect the health and safety of your employees.
 Visible efforts to correct hazards also helps promote a culture that prioritizes and values health and safety.